In joining the Seahawks and restructuring his contract, defensive end Carlos Dunlap is betting on himself

 That interview came a few hours after it was revealed that, as part of the trade, Dunlap agreed to shave the $4.59 million salary he was due for the rest of the 2020 season to $2 million, and he’ll earn a bonus of $3 million if he is on the Seahawks roster on the fifth day of the 2021 league year.

-That gave Seattle an additional $2.59 million in cap space for the rest of this season, which was sorely needed because the Seahawks were listed as $1.4 million over the cap for the 2020 season according to the NFLPA’s public salary cap report on Tuesday.
+That gave Seattle an additional $2.59 million in cap space for the rest of this season, which was sorely needed because the Seahawks were listed as $1.4 million over the cap for the 2020 season according to the NFLPA’s public salary cap report Tuesday.

-Dunlap’s contract — a three-year deal worth up to $40 million — runs out after the 2021, and if released before Seattle pays the roster bonus, he could become a free agent.
-Seattle could also extend Dunlap before it gets to that point (which it might want to do because Dunlap’s 2021 cap hit is now $14.2 million, which includes a $10.25 million base salary).
+Dunlap’s contract — a three-year deal worth up to $40 million — runs out after the 2021 season, and if released before Seattle pays the roster bonus, he could become a free agent.
+Seattle also could extend Dunlap before it gets to that point (which it might want to do because Dunlap’s 2021 cap hit now is $14.2 million, which includes a $10.25 million base salary).

 That puts the onus on Dunlap to prove to the Seahawks he’s worth keeping around and getting at least the $3 million bonus.